deeshantk/Object_detection-mask_detection/README.md

 b) On line 133, provide the path to input directory it will automatically take images with extension with .png only.

 - It will only use the images with .png extension.
-If you want to use other extensions(jpg, fpeg), make change on line 102.
+If you want to use other extensions(jpg, fpeg), make changes on line 102.